 The main reason for this is massive overfishing.
 Not only the direct fishing of sharks as target fish, but above all the by-catch, pose a major problem here.
 Therefore, the fate of sharks is directly linked to large-scale industrial fishing, such as for tuna.
 And although more than a third of the world's fish stocks are already overfished, around 22 billion dollars in harmful subsidies continue to be poured into the fishing industry every year.
 Harmful because they further increase fishing capacity and thus further exacerbate overfishing.
 Fisheries are promoted which would not be profitable without these subsidies and which, moreover, are not sustainable.
 Especially deep-sea fishing is strongly affected by this.
 This closes the circle and explains the massive decline of sharks, which are mainly found in the high seas.

 Finally, in 2015, world leaders recognized the damage that harmful subsidies cause to fish stocks and the marine environment when they adopted the United Nations Sustainable Development Goals (SDGs), a blueprint for achieving a better and more sustainable future for all.
 SDG target 14.6 requires governments to reach a new agreement within the World Trade Organization (WTO) to eliminate harmful subsidies.
-The deadline for this was 2020, and as of January 2021, this agreement is overdue.
+The deadline for this was 2020.
+However, it took another 2.5 years until a new regulation of these subsidies was agreed upon, until June 2022.

 - Educate and inform the public